 If you have ever worked in a traditional office environment, you are certainly familiar with how challenging it can be to keep up with everything that happens.
 It is even more difficult in a remote setting because you sometimes cannot see your co-workers’ faces and miss ‘water-cooler conversations’.
 It is critical to have open and transparent communication to address this issue by building separate channels of communication for every need.
 By doing so, you can guarantee that everyone is aware.

-3. Build Strong Working Methods: From Brainstorming to Problem-solving
+3. Build Strong Working Methods

 Teams can more easily work together across time zones when communication is asynchronous.
 However, even while modern technologies may enable them to operate more quickly and intelligently, employees may be reluctant to accept them because they worry, that they may lose out on something significant.